Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Proofs

 which implies that $\varphi_0^n \in C_c(\R^d)$.
 In the limit $n \to \infty$, we have $\varphi_0^n \uparrow (\varphi_0)_\ast=\varphi_0$.
 Let $\varphi_n$ be the solution of \eqref{eq:dual-true} with initial data $\varphi_0^n$, then by the previous step,

 for any $T \geq 0$ and $n$.
-By the stability of extremal solutions (see Proposition \ref{stability-extremal}), these solutions satisfy $\varphi_n \uparrow \underline{\varphi}$ pointwise.
+By the stability of minimal solutions (see Proposition \ref{stability-extremal}), these solutions satisfy $\varphi_n \uparrow \underline{\varphi}$ pointwise.
 So we conclude the proof of \eqref{nonlinear-dual-bis} by passing to the limit as $n \to \infty$ using the monotone convergence theorem. \end{proof}